divyajyoti-dev/AutoDoc/docs/INFO202_Final_Report Final.md

 ## Conclusion

-AutoDoc demonstrates that information organization principles—developed for libraries, archives, and databases—apply directly to software documentation.
+AutoDoc demonstrates that information organization principles, developed for libraries, archives, and databases, apply directly to software documentation.
 The system achieves 81.67% overall accuracy across 30 diverse repositories, with structural field extraction exceeding 90% for well-structured Python and JavaScript projects.

 Key findings: